-Easily grown in average, medium, well-drained soil in full sun to part shade.
+Easily grown in average, medium moisture, well-drained soil in full sun to part shade.

-This hybrid geranium is a spreading, rhizomatous plant typically growing 6-10" high.
-Features masses of 5-petaled white flowers (3/4" diameter) which are tinged with pink at the base of each petal (pink throat-like centers) and which have pronounced pink stamens.
+'Biokovo' typically grows 6-10" high and features masses of 5-petaled white flowers (3/4" diameter) which are tinged with pink at the base of each petal (pink throat-like centers) and which have pronounced pink stamens.
 The overall flower effect is that of a very pale pink geranium.
 Blooms in late spring.
-Rounded, lobed, medium green foliage.
 'Biokovo' runners extend further than those of the original hybrid, and therefore do not form as dense a foliage carpet.
-A naturally occurring hybrid which was discovered in the Biokova Mountains in Croatia.
+This cultivar was a naturally occurring hybrid which was discovered in the Biokova Mountains in Croatia.